-where: Δ^{ld} denotes the long difference operator, corresponding to five years in the baseline specification;52 MFPgap{s,c,t} refers to the difference between the (unweighted) average MFP (MFPR or mark-up corrected MFPR) of global frontier firms and the (unweighted) average MFP of laggard firms in country c, industry s and year t; PMR{s,c,t} refers to the overall restrictiveness of product market regulation in key service industries (expressed in log terms)53, which is increasing in the degree of regulation.
-If $\beta_l > 0$, then it implies that a slowdown in the pace of pro-competitive product market reforms (i.e. a less negative $\Delta^{ld} PMR{s,c,t}$ term) is associated with a rising MFP gap between the global frontier firms.
+s and year t; PMR{s,c,t} refers to the overall restrictiveness of product market regulation in key service industries (expressed in log terms),52 which is increasing in the degree of regulation.
+If $\beta_l > 0$, then it implies that a slowdown in the pace of pro-competitive product market reforms (i.e. a less negative $\Delta^{ld} PMR{s,c,t}$ term) is associated with a rising MFP gap between the global frontier and non-frontier firms.

-67. The regression also includes the growth of sectoral employment (E) to control for time-varying shocks within countryindustry pairings and for changes in the coverage of the dataset over time.54 The baseline model includes separate country, industry and year fixed effects to control for omitted time-invariant country (δ_c) or industry (δ_s) factors and global shocks (δ_t), but as an extension, we include interacted country-year fixed effects (δ{ct}) to control for time-varying country-specific shocks.
+The regression also includes the growth of sectoral employment (E) to control for time-varying shocks within countryindustry pairings and for changes in the coverage of the dataset over time.53 The baseline model includes separate country, industry and year fixed effects to control for omitted time-invariant country (δ_c) or industry (δ_s) factors and global shocks (δ_t), but as an extension, we include interacted country-year fixed effects (δ{ct}) to control for time-varying country-specific shocks.
 To maximize the use of the data, we rely on overlapping five-year differences (e.g. 2013-2008, 2012-2007 etc.) but given that we cluster at the country-industry pair level this is innocuous (Bloom et al., 2015).
 Finally, country-industry-year cells that contain less than 10 firms are excluded in order to reduce the influence of highly idiosyncratic firm-level developments.

-68. Second, we estimate a dynamic ordinary least squares (see Stock and Watson, 1993; DOLS) equation in [3], on the same sample of 10 market services sectors over the period 1998-2013.
-This specification relates the level of the MFP gap to the (log) level of PMR and lags and leads changes (i.e. first differences) of the explanatory variables (ΔX) - the latter are included to control for serial correlation and endogeneity.55 It also includes a rich battery of fixed effects to control for unobserved time-varying country-specific shocks (δ{ct}), time-varying global industry-specific shocks (δ{st}) and time invariant industry-specific factors within countries (δ{cs}).
+Second, we estimate a dynamic ordinary least squares (see Stock and Watson, 1993; DOLS) equation in [3], on the same sample of 10 market services sectors over the period 1998-2013.
+This specification relates the level of the MFP gap to the (log) level of PMR and lags and leads changes (i.e. first differences) of the explanatory variables (ΔX) - the latter are included to control for serial correlation and endogeneity.54 It also includes a rich battery of fixed effects to control for unobserved time-varying country-specific shocks (δ{ct}), time-varying global industry-specific shocks (δ{st}) and time invariant industry-specific factors within countries (δ{cs}).